If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 Maybe some people will, but it sounds pretty boring to me.

-Personally, I don’t see myself using AI in my art any time soon, perhaps not ever.
 If you follow me and my art, you’ll know that I started out drawing as a kid, and studied oil painting and ceramics in college.
+Since then, I’ve been fascinated by new technological tools I can use in my art—Photoshop, Blender, all kinds of stuff.
 I love learning new things, and experimenting with new media.

 Either way, I’m undeterred.
-I’m going to continue creating art and improving my skills, and I’m grateful for all of you who are following and supporting my work.
+I will continue to fight for the right for artists to be valued members of society, and for the restriction and limitation, and ethical use of this technology.
+Meanwhile, I’m going to continue creating art and improving my skills, and I’m grateful for all of you who are following and supporting my work.